bjorngli/fys4150/Project2/task b/README.md

 Finding out how many iterations are needed to solve an eigenvalue problem when the dimension of the matrix increases.

 ## Dependencies
-Gfortran, Python with matplotlib and latex?
+gFortran, Python with matplotlib and latex?

 ## NB!
 Delete dimension.dat, iterations.dat after every run!
 Had problems with finding a good way to write the values to file so as of now it's